MeltanoLabs/tap-csv-folder/README.md

-# tap-csvfolder
+# tap-csv-folder

-`tap-csvfolder` is a Singer tap for CSVFolder.
+`tap-csv-folder` is a Singer tap for CSVFolder.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.